dhairs/College-Notes/Spring 2024 Semester/CS 429 - Computer Organization and Architecture/Architectures/AArch64 (ARM) State and Programming Model.md

 ## Exception Levels (EL)

-These are similar to the privilege levels we talk about in [Instruction Set Architectures](Instruction%20Set%20Architectures.md).
+These are similar to the privilege levels we talk about in [[Instruction Set Architectures.md]].

 ARM defines **four exception levels**: EL0, EL1, EL2, and EL3.
 - EL3 is the highest exception level, EL0 is the lowest